 - Your residence permit for the Netherlands or the approval letter of the Dutch Immigration Service (IND) in case you do not have your residence permit card yet.

 - Your citizen registration number (BSN).
 You have received this number at your registration at the City hall.
 Or you will receive it shortly after your registration.
 Some banks allow you to hand in the BSN later (max 6 weeks)

 - Proof of your address (copy rental contract of your room)

 If you do not have a BSN number fill in Tax of Identification Number / social security number home land.

 In case you are a minor (<18) opening a bank account will not be easy.
 Bring the personal data of one of your parents, a home address and an email address.
 You are allowed to hand in your citizen registration number (BSN) at a later moment.
 If you have a birth certificate with you it will be of help.
-Your parent(s) and/or guardian(s) need to be present at the appointment, either in person or by means of video chat.
+Your parent(s) and/or guardian(s) need to be present at the appointment.
 ABN-AMRO documents needed if you are a Minor: Declaration of consent.